Stingray Envenomation Medication

 Cephalexin (Keflex)

-First-generation cephalosporin, which is usually effective against Staphylococcus and Streptococcus species.
-Inexpensive and readily available, but has no real efficacy against Vibrio species.
+Cephalexin is a first-generation cephalosporin, which is usually effective against Staphylococcus and Streptococcus species.
+It is inexpensive and readily available, but it has no real efficacy against Vibrio species.

 Doxycycline (Bio-Tab, Doryx, Vibramycin)

-Inhibits protein synthesis and, thus, bacterial growth by binding to 30S and, possibly, 50S ribosomal subunits of susceptible bacteria.
-Covers Vibrio species well, although coverage not as good for Staphylococcus and Streptococcus species.
+Doxycycline inhibits protein synthesis and, thus, bacterial growth, by binding to 30S and, possibly, 50S ribosomal subunits of susceptible bacteria.
+It covers Vibrio species well, although coverage is not as good for Staphylococcus and Streptococcus species.
 Generic versions are inexpensive.

 Trimethoprim and sulfamethoxazole (TMP-SMZ, Bactrim, Septra)

-Inhibits bacterial growth by inhibiting synthesis of dihydrofolic acid.
-Inexpensive combination agent that covers Vibrio and some Staphylococcus and Streptococcus species.
+This combination inhibits bacterial growth by inhibiting the synthesis of dihydrofolic acid.
+It is an inexpensive combination agent that covers Vibrio and some Staphylococcus and Streptococcus species.

 As with doxycycline, many individuals can develop photosensitive skin rashes while on the medication.
 (This is important if the patient is on vacation or lives at the beach and is likely to get significant sun exposure while on the medication.)